wpwoodjr/Stereo-Image-Combiner/README.md

 ## Features

-- **Drag and Drop Interface**: Simply drag and drop your images onto the application, or use the file browser
+- **Drag and Drop Interface**: Simply drag and drop your image(s) onto the application, or use the file browser
+- **Works with Pre-existing Stereo Images**: Open a stereo image and it will be automatically split
+- **Smart Border Crop**: Image borders are automatically detected and a (soft) crop is applied
 - **Live Preview**: See how your combined image will look as you adjust settings
 - **Advanced Image Alignment**: Use the align mode to precisely overlay images with inverse grayscale highlighting for perfect stereo alignment
 - **Sophisticated Cropping**: Multiple cropping modes with synchronized dimensions and fine-grained positioning controls